tmhglnd/mercury-docs/docs/reference/list-functions.md

 Alias: `hex`

 :::info
-In the MercuryPlayground writing `hex(82fc)` causes an error because the value `82fc` starts with a number so it is nota valid `name`.
+In the MercuryPlayground writing `hex(82fc)` causes an error because the value `82fc` starts with a number so it is not a valid `name`.
 To be able to use it anyways change that value into a string by adding quotes: `hex('82fc')`
 :::

 ### fibonacci